glenn-mcguinness/gene_machine/Data/README.md

 - Li et al. 2016 took the raw CEL files from the microarray chip reader and evaluated them using the Robin software package.
 Expression levels for each probe set were estimated by GC-robust multi-array (GCRMA) analysis uring R package `gcrma`.
 Their expression values are log2 GCRMA values, which is a normalized value.

 - Ohashi-Ito et al. 2010 were less descriptive in their methods and data files about how the data were acquired.
 The chip data was read using Affimetrix GeneChip Operating Software (V1.4).
-There is little information about what the given expression values represent, other they are normalized.
+There is little information about what the given expression values represent, other than that they are normalized.
 Perhaps looking into this software will make it more clear.

 ## Project Design